metriport/metriport/packages/infra/README.md

 1. **Download Certificate and Private Key**

-   - Download your certificate (`ihe.staging.metriport.com.pem`) and private key (`PRIVATEKEY.key`) from their storage location, in this case, our Google Drive.
+   - Download your certificate (for example, `ihe.staging.metriport.com.pem`) and private key (for example, `PRIVATEKEY.key`).

 2. **Decrypt the Key**

    - Decrypt the key using OpenSSL.
-You will be prompted to enter the pascode, which in this case you can find stored in 1Password:
+You will be prompted to enter the pascode.
      ```
      openssl rsa -in PRIVATEKEY.key -out decrypted_private_key.key
      ```